 They can be used for remedial, safety, and pre-cautionary reasons and can serve different purposes when pets and their owners venture outdoors.

 In this article, I will breakdown each of the reasons so you are no longer left wondering why dogs wear bandanas?

 Why Do Dogs Wear Bandanas?

-Dog owners put different coloured bandanas on dogs to help visually communicate how they can interact with other dogs and people.
+Dog owners put different coloured dog bandanas on to help visually communicate how they can interact with other dogs and people.
 Dogs also wear bandanas to reduce anxiety, repel bugs and are worn as a fashion accessory.

 Many dog owners simply tie a coloured ribbon on to the leash to signify the extra space or caution that should be practiced around their dog.
 The problem with a ribbon on the lead is that it can be very difficult for others to see.
-A bandana will draw attention far quicker because it is a human instinct to look directly at the eyes and facial features of another person or animal to quickly understand it's emotion and intent if there is any.
+A dog bandana will draw attention far quicker because it is a human instinct to look directly at the eyes and facial features of another person or animal to quickly understand it's emotion and intent if there is any.

 The bandana colour provides us with all the information we need and quickly draws our attention to it which is why a bandana is a powerful and useful tool.